This summer, BGCMC will celebrate the second anniversary of its teen program, known as The Club.

 What does a typical week at The Club look like?
 Here’s an example: on Monday through Thursday, teens must participate in a mandatory “Power Hour” of homework help and tutoring.
 Then after they complete their homework, teens will either participate in Career Launch (a career development program), a community service project, or a health and fitness challenge activity.
 Teens also participate on Thursday each month in TAG (Teen Advisory Group) to offer feedback on the program, ensuring it’s constantly evolving.
 Then later in the evenings, teens cook a healthy meal together with the branch’s dedicated teen coordinator.
 And on a Saturday, there’s frequently a community service project, such as teens walking in an Alzheimer’s Charity Walk.

-The new Clubhouse features a full-size gymnasium, performing arts space, learning & technology labs, a kitchen, and plenty of space to build and develop the potential of Indiantown’s most extraordinary asset —its children-- through Education & Career Development, Character Leadership Development, Health & Life Skills, The Arts and Sports, Fitness & Recreation.
+The new Club features a full-size gymnasium, performing arts space, learning & technology labs, a kitchen, and plenty of space to build and develop the potential of Indiantown’s most extraordinary asset —its children-- through Education & Career Development, Character Leadership Development, Health & Life Skills, The Arts and Sports, Fitness & Recreation.